 Well, believe it or not, I think like this: bush - a plant, fence- could be the one around the garden, elderflower- a bush in the front of the garden; am I so far from the word I first put down on the list of topics, which was garden?

-Is this all shilly-shally, which means spending too much time on something because of not knowing the right thing to do; or dilly-dally, wasting time by being slow or indecisive?
+Is this all shilly-shally, which means spending too much time on something because of not knowing the right thing to do?
+Or is it dilly-dally, meaning wasting time by being slow or indecisive?
 I’ll let you choose.

 In the coming days, I plan to focus on the garden.
 Aiming to be in it, while writing about it.